P2PSP/sdn-lab/README.md

 ```
 nc -u 10.0.0.3 12345
 ```
-Now you we have a netcat client running on h4.
-Now feel free to write down somthing and press Enter.
+Now we have a netcat client running on h4.
+Please, feel free to write down somthing and press Enter.

 - _Who is receiving messages?_
 - _Is it the peer which IP=10.0.0.3?
 Sure?_